-The Partnership's Consolidated VIEs and the MF Properties (Note 8) are lessors of multifamily rental units under leases with terms of one year or less.
+The Partnership's Consolidated VIEs and the MF Properties (Note 8) are lessors of multifamily, student housing, and senior citizen rental units under leases with terms of one year or less.
 Rental revenue is recognized, net of rental concessions, on a straight-line method over the related lease term.